Techtonica/keyboard-shortcuts-practice/README.md

 We discovered that our participants need an app similar to typing practice websites out there, but for Mac OS X keyboard shortcuts.
 Try the current version of the app [here](https://techtonica.github.io/keyboard-shortcuts-practice/).

-This project should train and test users to use the quicker keyboard shortcuts ([starting with those outlined here](https://github.com/Techtonica/keyboard-shortcuts-practice/issues/3)) instead of a mouse and the GUI.
+This project should train and test users to use the quicker keyboard shortcuts instead of a mouse and the GUI.
+The app gets more challenging as you progress through the commands.

+Our goal for the backend project is to create a persistant app where users can sign in, practice with the app, and save their progress.
+That way, the next time they sign in, they can pick up where they left off rather than starting at the beginning.

 ### Creative Commons Open-Source License
 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/legalcode).